MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Description**: With DPM 2019 central console you cannot manage any DPM 1801 or DPM 1807 servers.

 **Workaround**: Upgrade your DPM server to version 2019.

-### Deduped NTFS volumes on Windows Server 2012 R2 and 2012 are not protected with DPM on Windows Server 2019

-**Description**: DPM 2019, running on Windows Server 2019, does not support the protection of deduped NTFS volumes on Windows Server 2012 R2 and Windows Server 2012.
-For more information, see the [support matrix](dpm-protection-matrix.md).

-**Workaround**: None

 ## DPM 2019 UR1 release notes
 No known issues for DPM 2019 UR1.